pkg/rock/README.md

 ```
 $ rock --help
-rock is a tool to help manage versions of a Go package
+rock is a tool to help manage Go packages

 Usage:
   rock [command]